-AG90.
+- AG91.
 The initial recognition and measurement of assets and liabilities resulting from non-exchange revenue transactions is dealt with in IPSAS 23.
-Assets and liabilities resulting from non-exchange revenue transactions can arise out of both contractual and non-contractual arrangements (see IPSAS XX (ED 37) paragraphs AG18 and AG19).
-Where these assets and liabilities arise out of contractual arrangements and otherwise meet the definition of a financial instrument, they are subsequently measured and derecognized in accordance with this Standard.
-See illustrative example 5 in Appendix C.
+Assets resulting from non-exchange revenue transactions can arise out of both contractual and non-contractual arrangements (see IPSAS 28 paragraphs AG20 and AG21).
+Where these assets arise out of contractual arrangements and otherwise meet the definition of a financial asset, they are: - (a) Initially recognized in accordance with IPSAS 23; - (b) Initially measured: - (i) At fair value using the principles in IPSAS 23; and - (ii) Taking account of transaction costs that are directly attributable to the acquisition of the financial asset in accordance with paragraph 45 of this Standard, where the asset is subsequently measured other than at fair value through surplus or deficit